KeNJiKunG/atom-css/README.md

-# atom-css
+# mini-style
-A bunch of shortened CSS class for element styling
+A bunch of shortened CSS class for element styling.
+**THIS PROJECT IS PARTIALLY IMPLEMENTED.
+USE AT YOUR OWN RISK.**
+**BE WARNED** : It may have some conflict naming in the future.
+Please consider create an issue if you find one.

 # Shortcuts
 | Shorthand | Properties | Example | Result |